jlliusimon/Express/README.md

 /--> /hello(the login view)--> /home -->logOut to /.<br>
 weakness:<br>
 1,hard to learn jade grammar;<br>
-2,too few learning data,cause the fast speed of updating;
+2,too few learning data,cause of the quick update;